uconneeb/evolution/index.md

 ## Meeting time

 The course is entirely online.
-The lectures (at least in the first half of the course) will involve pre-recorded 30-min lectures, which you are expected to listen to before class, followed on-line (synchronous) discussion sessions during the nominal class meeting times (Tuesdays and Thursdays, 9:30-10:45am).
+The lectures (at least in the first half of the course) will involve pre-recorded 30-min lectures, which you are encouraged to listen to before class, followed by on-line (synchronous) discussion sessions during the nominal class meeting times (Tuesdays and Thursdays, 9:30-10:45am).

 ## Textbook